Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Raise your injured leg a few inches off the floor.

 Hold for 10 seconds.
 Repeat 5 times.
 Rest for a minute, and then do another set.
-Do 2-3 sessions per day.
+Do 2 to 3 sessions per day.

 Note: Do this exercise with toes turned out to strengthen inner thigh muscles.